Disabled Iranian veterans: Services

 most progressive and comprehensive legislation concerning disabled persons which was passed in 2003.

 The Janbazan Foundation is created by Iran government for the assistance of Iranian disabled veterans and for giving them special treatment.
 They also receive services such as financial loan from Foundation of Martyrs and Veterans Affairs.

 In popular culture

-Veterans are presented with awards and are thanked for their service on formalities such as ceremonies which are plentiful and widely covered in the Iranian media, particularly on two annual national occasions, namely Disabled Veterans' Day in May and Sacred Defence Week (Sept.
-20–27), which commemorates the commencement of the Iran–Iraq War.
+Veterans are presented with awards and thanked for their service in formalities such as ceremonies, which are widely covered in the Iranian media.
+The "Disabled Veterans' Day" in May and Sacred Defence Week (Sept.
+20–27) commemorates the commencement of the Iran–Iraq War.

-According to the supreme leader of Iran, Ali Khamenei, "disabled war veterans are images of the war crimes of big powers who encouraged former Iraqi dictator Saddam Hussein to invade Iran."
+According to Ali Khamenei, "disabled war veterans are images of the war crimes of big powers who encouraged former Iraqi dictator Saddam Hussein to invade Iran."